Object Detection in 20 Years: A Survey: Introduction

 \IEEEPARstart{O}{bject} detection is an important computer vision task that deals with detecting instances of visual objects of a certain class (such as humans, animals, or cars) in digital images.
-The objective of object detection is to develop computational models and techniques that provide one of the most basic pieces of information needed by computer vision applications: \textit{ What objects are where?}
+The goal of object detection is to develop computational models and techniques that provide one of the most basic pieces of knowledge needed by computer vision applications: \textit{What objects are where?} The two most significant metrics for object detection are accuracy (including classification accuracy and localization accuracy) and speed.

-As one of the fundamental problems of computer vision, object detection forms the basis of many other computer vision tasks, such as instance segmentation \cite{ECCV14-SimultDetecSeg, CVPR15-HyperCol, CVPR16-InstAwareSeg, ICCV17-MaskRCNN}, image captioning \cite{CVPR15-VisSemAlign, ICML15-ShowAttendTell, TPAMI18-CaptVQA}, object tracking \cite{kang2018t}, etc. From the application point of view, object detection can be grouped into two research topics ``general object detection'' and ``detection applications'', where the former one aims to explore the methods of detecting different types of objects under a unified framework to simulate the human vision and cognition, and the later one refers to the detection under specific application scenarios, such as pedestrian detection, face detection, text detection, etc. In recent years, the rapid development of deep learning techniques \cite{Nature15-SurveyDL} has brought new blood into object detection, leading to remarkable breakthroughs and pushing it forward to a research hot-spot with unprecedented attention.
+Object detection serves as a basis for many other computer vision tasks, such as instance segmentation \cite{ECCV14-SimultDetecSeg, hariharan2015hypercolumns, CVPR16-InstAwareSeg, ICCV17-MaskRCNN}, image captioning \cite{CVPR15-VisSemAlign, ICML15-ShowAttendTell, TPAMI18-CaptVQA}, object tracking \cite{kang2018t}, etc. In recent years, the rapid development of deep learning techniques \cite{Nature15-SurveyDL} has greatly promoted the progress of object detection, leading to remarkable breakthroughs and propelling it to a research hot-spot with unprecedented attention.
 Object detection has now been widely used in many real-world applications, such as autonomous driving, robot vision, video surveillance, etc. Fig.\ \ref{figure:number-of-papers} shows the growing number of publications that are associated with ``object detection'' over the past two decades.